 (4) Locks.
-Each door is to be equipped with

-(i) two mortise locks:

-(ii) two padlocks fastened in separate hasps and staples;

-(iii) a combination of a mortise lock and a padlock;

-(iv) a mortise lock that requires two keys to open; or

-(v) a three-point lock.
+Each door is to be equipped with (i) two mortise locks; (ii) two padlocks fastened in separate hasps and staples; (iii) a combination of a mortise lock and a padlock; (iv) a mortise lock that requires two keys to open; or (v) a three-point lock.
 Padlocks must have at least five tumblers and a case-hardened shackle of at least 3/8-inch diameter.
 Padlocks must be protected with not less than 1/4-inch steel hoods constructed so as to prevent sawing or lever action on the locks, hasps, and staples.
 These requirements do not apply to magazine doors that are adequately secured on the inside by means of a bolt, lock, or bar that cannot be actuated from the outside.

-(b) Indoor magazines
+(b) Indoor Magazines -

 (1) General.
-Indoor magazines are to be fireresistant and theft-resistant.
+Indoor magazines are to be fire-resistant and theft-resistant.
 They need not be bullet-resistant and weather-resistant if the buildings in which they are stored provide protection from the weather and from bullet penetration.
 No indoor magazine is to be located in a residence or dwelling.
 The indoor storage of high explosives must not exceed a quantity of 50 pounds.
 More than one indoor magazine may be located in the same building if the total quantity of explosive materials stored does not exceed 50 pounds.
-Detonators must be stored in a separate magazine (except as provided in § 555.213) and the total quantity of detonators must not exceed 5.000.
+Detonators must be stored in a separate magazine (except as provided in § 555.213) and the total quantity of detonators must not exceed 5,000.

-- (2) Exterior construction.
-Indoor magazines are to be constructed of wood or metal according to one of the following specifications: - (i) Wood indoor magazines are to have sides, bottoms and doors constructed of at least two inches of hardwood and are to be well braced at the corners.
+(2) Exterior construction.
+Indoor magazines are to be constructed of wood or metal according to one of the following specifications:

+(i) Wood indoor magazines are to have sides, bottoms and doors constructed of at least two inches of hardwood and are to be well braced at the corners.
 They are to be covered with sheet metal of not less than number 26-gauge (.0179 inches).
-Nails exposed to the interior of magazines must be countersunk. - (ii) Metal indoor magazines are to have sides, bottoms and doors constructed of not less than number 12-gauge (.1046 inches) metal and be lined inside with a nonsparking material.
-Edges of metal covers must overlap sides at least one inch. - (3) Hinges and hasps.
+Nails exposed to the interior of magazines must be countersunk.

+(ii) Metal indoor magazines are to have sides, bottoms and doors constructed of not less than number 12-gauge (.1046 inches) metal and be lined inside with a non-sparking material.
+Edges of metal covers must overlap sides at least one inch.

+(3) Hinges and hasps.
 Hinges and hasps are to be attached to doors by welding, riveting, or bolting (nuts on inside of door).
-Hinges and hasps must be installed so that they cannot be removed when the doors are closed and locked. - (4) Locks.
-Each door is to be equipped with - (i) two mortise locks; - (ii) two padlocks fastened in separate hasps and staples; - (iii) a combination of a mortise lock and a padlock; - (iv) a mortise lock that requires two keys to open; or - (v) a three-point lock.
-Padlocks must have at least five tumblers and a case-hardened shackle of at least 3/8-inch diameter.
+Hinges and hasps must be installed so that they cannot be removed when the doors are closed and locked.